issalig/cpc/doc/cpcz80adventures.md

 ### asm from BASIC
 Another way to mix BASIC and asm is to embed machine code into BASIC.
-Machine code is entered by DATA statements and a READ loop will POKE these values into memory.
+Machine code is entered using DATA statements and a READ loop will POKE these values into memory.
 Then CALL at the required address and you are done.

 And it is possible to automagically convert your binary file into bas using the following command